emilydolson/D3-visualising-data/10-d3update.md

 At the moment, the year that we are looking at in the data is hardcoded.
 Naturally, we want the user to be able to see how the data changes over time.

-Let's do this a slider.
-The first thing we need is to add this slider to the user interface (our website).
+Let's do this with a slider.
+The first thing we need to do is add this slider to the user interface (our website).
 A slider element is actually an `input` element with the the type `range`.
-We give it a ID in order to be able to select is from our JavaScript script, a class to style it (if we choose to), and a minimum, maximum, and step size that depend on our data. `value` is what we read out in order to know the position of the slider.
+We give it an ID in order to be able to select it from our JavaScript script, a class to style it (if we choose to), and a minimum, maximum, and step size that depend on our data. `value` is what we read out in order to know the position of the slider.
 Let's initialise it somewhere in the middle (1979).

 ~~~{.html}
 <input type="range" name="range" class="slider" id="year_slider" value="1979" min="1950" max="2008" step="1" ><br>